simplecore-inc/stage-flow/website/docs/api/core.md

   /** Optional condition that must be met for transition */ condition?: (context: StageContext<TStage, TData>) => boolean | Promise<boolean>;

-  /** Optional after in milliseconds for automatic transition */ after?: number;
+  /** Optional duration in milliseconds for automatic transition */ after?: number;

   /** Optional middleware specific to this transition */